 For starters, make sure that you have enough qualified expenses to claim the AOTC.
 If you plan on taking 529 distributions, then you will have to add up all of your expenses to determine eligibility for both the AOTC and tax-free 529 withdrawals.

-Some expenses such as room and board are not considered qualified for AOTC purposes, so be sure to assign expenses to the appropriate strategy.
-If you have a limited amount of qualified expenses, then focus on the AOTC first since that provides the greatest benefit.
+Some expenses such as room and board are not considered qualified for AOTC purposes, so be sure to align expenses to the appropriate strategy.
+If you have a limited amount of qualified expenses, then focus on the AOTC first since that provides greater benefit.

-Children who pass the support test — meaning they use their assets, income, and student loans to pay more than half the cost of college — can claim the personal exemption on their own tax return.
-This in turn allows them to claim the credit for themselves.
+Children who pass the support test — meaning they use their own assets, income, and student loans to pay more than half the cost of college — can claim the personal exemption on their own tax return.
+This in turn allows them to claim the AOTC for themselves.

-- Is community college a good fit for my child?
+- Is a more reasonably priced college a better fit for my child?

 - Where will my child qualify for the most financial aid?